fluidattacks/makes-example/README.md

 Makes has the ability
-to fetch any repository that supports it, so you won't have to clone this example.
+to fetch any repository that supports it, so you won't have to clone this example unless you want to modify it.

 Locally: